 |Price||Its price is always higher than the Pressure Treated Plywood.||The price of this plywood is always less than marine plywood.|

-Marine-grade plywood is made from high-quality veneer sheets of Western Larch or Douglas-fir.
-Marine is made by gluing 9- 11 solid veneer sheets together.
+The Marine plywood is made from high-quality veneer sheets of Western Larch or Douglas-fir.
+It is made by gluing 9- 11 solid veneer sheets together.

 Pressure Treated Plywood

-Pressure-treated wood is the wood of choice when projects need to be protected from moisture and decay.
+It is a great option when projects need to be protected from moisture and decay.

 Polyurethane Glue is used to make Pressure Treated Plywood.
 It works well in moisture.
 This glue characteristic makes this product a great choice when assembling projects made from pressure-treated plywood.